 Field Marshal Montgomery (centre of the British uniforms) meets Admiral von Friedeburg (who holds a letter from Field Marshal Keitel), General Kinzel and Rear Admiral Wagner.
 Major Friedel is just off picture on the RHS.

-Captain Derek Knee (at attention) describes in an interview how he was pushed forwards by Col Joe Ewart (LHS) to be the interpreter.
+In an interview, many years later, Captain Derek Knee (at attention) recounts how he was 'encouraged' forwards by Col Joe Ewart (LHS) to be the interpreter.

-(Col Ewart was very confident with written/spoken German and frequently acted as Monty's interpreter.
-However, on this occasion, he wanted assistance as he was in overall charge of the proceedings).
+Col Ewart was very confident with written/spoken German and frequently acted as Monty's interpreter.
+However, on this occasion, he welcomed some assistance as he was in overall charge of the proceedings.